bbaserdem/SnapConnect/_docs/user-flow.md

 ---

+## 2. User Stories

+We will be using bodymod enthusiast as our primary users.

+### Core functionality stories

+- As a bodymod enthusiast, I want to be able to send ephemeral messages so that I can keep private communications private.
+- As a bodymod enthusiast, I want to share my mods with other people, either privately through DMs or publically from stories.
+- As a bodymod enthusiast, I want to see stories by people with body mods to discuss the benefits and challenges of body mods.

+### AI Enhancement RAG stories

+- As a bodymod enthusiast, I want AI to automatically tag which bodymod I'm featuring in my messages or stories.
+- As a bodymod enthusiast, I want to be able to look up stories with the tags I want
+- As a bodymod enthusiast, I want to connect with new people who have the bodymod I'm interested in.
+- As a bodymod enthusiast, I want to be recommended bodymods suggested by my activity and engagement patterns.

 ## 1. Onboarding

 The primary goal of onboarding is to get the user set up and ready to create and share content.